 Neither Article 6 nor Article 10 of the APA specifically provides for intervention, although the APA implies that the procedure should be available when it defines a "party" to include those who are "properly seeking and entitled as of right to be admitted as a party."
-A.R.S. § 41-1001(14).
-However, OAH will consider intervention requests under A.A.C.
-R2-19-102.C and A.R.S.
-Rule 24, Arizona Rules of Civil Procedure.
+A.R.S. § 41-1001(13).
+Unless an agency, by statute or rule, specifically adopted a procedure allowing intervention, a request for intervention should not normally be considered, absent extraordinary circumstances.
+Several agencies have adopted rules allowing intervention.
+See, e.g., A.A.C.
+R20-4-1211 (Department of Financial Institutions).
+The following are recommended procedures that an agency should consider using if an intervention rule is adopted.

-A person who seeks to intervene in a proceeding before an agency must file a motion to do so.
+A person who seeks to intervene in a proceeding before an agency must file a motion with the decision making body of the agency.
 The motion should state the name and address of the person making the motion, the name and number, if any, of the proceeding, the grounds justifying intervention, and the claim or defense on which intervention is sought.
 The person seeking to intervene should serve a copy of the motion on all parties.
+The agency should rule on the motion as promptly as possible.
+Its ruling should clearly identify any limits the agency establishes on the intervenor's rights.
 If the motion is granted, the intervenor becomes a party for all purposes for which intervention has been allowed.

-- 10.6.5.1 Intervention as of Right.
+10.6.5.1 Intervention as of Right.
 The statutes and rules applicable to the agency may require that a person be allowed to intervene in an administrative adjudication under certain circumstances.
-In such a case, the agency must allow the person to become a party if the person files a timely motion in the proper form and meets the necessary requirements prescribed by statute or rule. - 10.6.5.2 Discretionary Intervention.
+See A.R.S. § 49-323(A) (Water Quality Appeals Board).
+In such a case, the agency must allow the person to become a party if the person files a timely motion in the proper form and meets the necessary requirements prescribed by statute or rule.

+10.6.5.2 Discretionary Intervention.
 An agency may be authorized, by statute or rule, to allow persons other than the original parties to intervene in a contested case.
+Some think that allowing persons to intervene in a hearing confuses issues and facts in a case and needlessly delays the proceeding.
+Others view intervention as valuable, because issues of policy may be determined in such cases and intervenors provide perspectives that help the agency reach an informed and correct decision.